C5T/Current/fncas/JIT.md

 The `make dump` command outputs the resulting assembly code.

-If and when in doubt, I generated and tested the `f.o`code by compiling the `f.cc` source, then used `objdump -s` to understand it, and then comfirmed by understanding, first by compiling and running the same logic from the `f.s` code, and then, as necessary, by copy-pasting it into the `CopyPastedOpcodesCanBeExecuted` test in `linux_native_jit/test.cc`.
+If and when in doubt, I generated and tested the `f.o`code by compiling the `f.cc` source, then used `objdump -S` to understand it, and then comfirmed by understanding, first by compiling and running the same logic from the `f.s` code, and then, as necessary, by copy-pasting it into the `CopyPastedOpcodesCanBeExecuted` test in `linux_native_jit/test.cc`.